Von der Leyen proposes 'green deal' for EU | DW | 16.07.2019

 Britain, however, has been wracked by internal division over the terms of departure agreed with the EU.

-"I stand ready for a further extension of the withdrawal date should more time be required," she told EU lawmakers Tuesday.
+"I stand ready for a further extension of the withdrawal date should more time be required," she told EU lawmakers.

 law/rc (AFP, dpa, Reuters)